lmcdonough/lumberjack/README.md

 # lumberjack

-Lumberjack's Terraform modules for building production ready AWS infrastructure
+Lumberjack is a collection of Terraform modules for building production ready AWS infrastructure.